 But let us ask a simple question: on whom would a boycott put pressure?
 The obvious answer is Israeli institutions of higher education, the ostensible targets of the boycott.
 But that answer unveils the confused logic of this SJP effort.
 Israeli universities, like American ones, are overwhelmingly liberal and opposed to the Netanyahu government.
 An analogy would be trying to put pressure on the Trump Administration by boycotting Pitzer.
 An academic boycott is the least effective of weapons.
 It punishes SJP’s natural allies while leaving the intended target unaffected.

 It would also prevent American students opposed to Israeli government policies from seeing and learning about their impact in person.
-As Oona Eisenstadt, Professor of Jewish and Religious Studies at Pomona, put it during a Salvatori Center lunch discussion last week – “Can you think of a better opportunity for 5C students interested in Israel/Palestine relations than a semester at Haifa University?”
+As Oona Eisenstadt, Professor of Jewish and Religious Studies at Pomona, put it during a Salvatori Center lunch discussion last year – “Can you think of a better opportunity for 5C students interested in Israel/Palestine relations than a semester at Haifa University?”
 She’s right.
 The program is an opportunity in which students can travel to the West Bank and learn first-hand from Palestinians about their experiences while attending the most diverse school in the Middle East.
-The student body at Haifa is more than 40 percent Arab.

 Among Pitzer’s core values is the promotion of intercultural understanding.
 Central to this is its robust study abroad program that, in the words of former Pitzer President Melvin Oliver, “enables students to reach their own conclusions about the world’s most vexing challenges through on-the-ground, face-to-face experience.”